-Some discounts, coverages, payment plans and features are not available in all states or all GEICO companies.
-GEICO is a registered service mark of Government Employees Insurance Company, Washington, D.C.
-20076; a Berkshire Hathaway Inc. subsidiary. © 2017 GEICO
+Some discounts, coverages, payment plans and features are not available in all states, in all GEICO companies, or in all situations.
+GEICO is a registered service mark of Government Employees Insurance Company, Washington, DC 20076; a Berkshire Hathaway Inc. subsidiary. © 2019 GEICO